Read time 5 minutes

-This message generally appears when a Windows Live Mail user attempts to send a message to the intended recipient.
-But, instead of the message being sent, this error message appears before the user:
+This error message typically surfaces when a user of Windows Live Mail endeavors to dispatch a message to their intended recipient.
+Rather than the message being successfully transmitted, the user is greeted by the appearance of this error message.

 The message could not be sent because one of the recipients was rejected by the server.
 The rejected e-mail address was ‘email@example.com’.
 Subject ‘****’, Account: ‘servername.com’, Server: ‘servername.com’, Protocol: SMTP, Server Response: ‘550 relay not permitted’, Port: 465, Secure (SSL): Yes, Server Error: 550, Error Number: 0x800CCC79.